Author: Gayatri Deka

 Preserving Heritage and Legacy:

 In Dwarka, Delhi, Kalashree Gayatri Deka continues the legacy of Bharatanatyam, preserving its heritage while infusing it with her unique artistic interpretation.
-Her dance academy, Natyam: School of Dance, stands as a testament to the enduring allure of Bharatanatyam, offering a platform for aspiring dancers to connect with this ancient art form.
+Her dance academy, Natyam: School of Dance, stands as a testament to the enduring allure of Bharatanatyam, offering a platform for aspiring Bharatanatyam dancers to connect with this ancient art form.

 Bharatanatyam’s journey from the sacred spaces of temples to the global stage is a testament to its enduring appeal and cultural significance.
 As we unravel its history, we discover not just a dance form but a living tradition that continues to evolve, adapt, and inspire generations, connecting people to the timeless beauty of Indian culture.